 3D Structures from Melted Thermoplastics

-The new High-Power Syringe Extruder prints thermoplastics like PLA (Polylactic acid) at temperatures up to 250°C. It comes with the stainless steel cartridge inside and accepts blends as well as pure PLA.
+The new High-Temperature Piston Extruder prints thermoplastics like PLA (Polylactic acid) at temperatures up to 250°C. It comes with the stainless steel cartridge inside and accepts blends as well as pure PLA.
 The motor driven plunger extrudes at pressure beyond 100 bar for accurate strand deposition and regardless the consistency of the raw material.

 Tablets for Object Fixation